tobiasschaber/elastic/README.md

 ## Hiera configuration ##

+Hiera is used to configure the complete cluster.
+You can for example activate SSL between the nodes, HTTPs for kibana, activate Redis and add Plugins for elasticsearch or kibana.
 There are two places where you can configure the cluster via hiera:
 - /hiera/common.yaml (global configuration)
 - /hiera/nodes/<node>.yaml (node specific configuration)